ltbringer/procurator/Readme.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
 ![Last commit](https://img.shields.io/github/last-commit/ltbringer/procurator)

-_Helps people talk to you in your absence_
+Helps people talk to you in your absence.

 At times you are the only person who knows answer to certain specific things.
 Maybe because of your profession or it is a problem you faced, and now each time it rears its head again you would be needed.
 If you consider these situations